wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 # 5. What is Born Must Die

 >What was born must die.
 Only the unborn is deathless.
-Find what it is that never sleeps and never wakes, and whose pale reflection is our sense of ‘I’.
+Find what it is that never sleeps and never wakes, and whose pale reflection is our sense of “I”.

 **Questioner:**&ensp;Is the witness-consciousness permanent or not?